 Positioned for Success

-- 10 regional offices across the U.S.
+- 9 regional offices across the U.S.

-- Dedicated Tribal program staff
+- Dedicated Tribal Program staff

-- Extensive experience working with CA tribes and developing flexible procedures for their unique structures
+- Extensive experience working with tribes

-- Established relationships with foundations, corporate philanthropists, and government agencies that provide funding for solar projects.
+- Established relationships with foundations, corporate philanthropists, and government agencies that provide funding for solar projects

 Solar Project Financing